EtherealEngine/ir-engine-launcher/README.md

 https://user-images.githubusercontent.com/10975502/168554732-86a202b6-053c-4588-8153-cd2c9c2771d5.mp4

 **Your own sandbox in the Metaverse.
 Take what you need, or launch the full stack.
-XREngine Control Center is a desktop app for managing Ethereal Engine cluster.**
+Ethereal Engine Control Center is a desktop app for managing Ethereal Engine cluster.**

 https://github.com/XRFoundation/XREngine/issues/3206
 Electron based Ethereal Engine Server Cluster Creator app